Application of three-body stability to globular clusters: I. The stability radius: Application to globular clusters and approximating the stability radius

 Regions where the system resides in a single resonance are shaded green in Figure~\ref{gc_SB_Shaded} (a) and the boundary of this region (the separatrix) is indicated by a black curve.
 The resonance width calculated by \reqOne{th_ResWidth} is the distance of the separatrix from exact resonance ($n:1$).
 Regions where two or more resonances overlap are shaded in red to indicate theoretically unstable orbits.
 In the context of globular clusters, stars on these orbits are expected to eventually escape from the cluster.

 Unstable systems can still occur near the separatrix \citep[see Figure 15 of][]{RoIoA}, which means that the predicted unstable regions are a conservative estimate.
-The criterion of an unstable system being any system that resides in two resonances simultaneously - this is adopted as a quick diagnostic and gives a good estimate as to where most unstable regions of $\sigma$-$e_i$ space occur.
+The criterion of an unstable system being any system that resides in two resonances simultaneously is adopted as a quick diagnostic and gives a good estimate as to where most unstable regions of $\sigma$-$e_i$ space occur.

-By averaging over the inner eccentricity using \reqOne{gc_CummEcc} the fraction of unstable orbits as a function of $\sigma$ can be determined.
-This averaging is realised by numerically determining the minimum ($e_{min}$) and maximum ($e_{max}$) values for the unstable region shown in Figure~\ref{gc_SB_Shaded} (a) for a particular $\sigma$.
-The fraction of unstable orbits predicted for a coplanar system with a fixed outer eccentricity is then
+By summing along the inner eccentricity weighted by the eccentricity distribution function for stellar particles in a Plummer sphere given by \reqOne{gc_CummEcc} the fraction of unstable orbits as a function of $\sigma$ can be determined.
+By introducing a stability function $S(\sigma,e_i)$ which is 1 if the system is unstable and 0 otherwise, then the fraction of unstable orbits can be written as